digipolisantwerp/smart-table_widget_angular/CONTRIBUTING.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

-It is based on the instructions in https://blog.angularindepth.com/angular-workspace-no-application-for-you-4b451afcc2ba
+It is based on the instructions in [this article](https://blog.angularindepth.com/angular-workspace-no-application-for-you-4b451afcc2ba).

 Initial development was done by Vanessa De Middelaer.
 Angular 6+ compatibility and packaging was done by Joeri Sebrechts.